 Brown Sunfish #2 Skirt.
 Sunfish are present everywhere bass are, and they are a staple food in bass diets.
 You read and hear a whole lot more about shad, shiners, minnows and such, but don't let that fool you.
 Bass eat sunfish all the time everywhere.
 Half brown pumpkin with green metal flake.
 Half dark orange pumpkin with green metal flake.
 Wholly good!
 Top this skirt off with a watermelon pepper soft plastic trailer to complete the sunfish illusion.

 Chartreuse Shad ~ Hole-In-One Skirt.
-One of our personal best colors.
-Reliable sources say chartreuse shad is the most popular and most productive hardbait color sold in North America by Lucky Craft, a renowned Japanese crankbait manufacturer.
-Other Japanese and North American manufacturers have followed suit and all have added the chartreuse shad color to their hardbait product lines.
-Now you can use the chartreuse shad color in a skirt too.
+Reliable sources say chartreuse shad is the most popular and most productive hardbait color sold in North America by renowned Japanese hard bait vendor, Lucky Craft.
+Here is my interpretation or artistic rendering of Lucky Craft's famous color in a spinnerbait, jig and buzzbait skirt pattern.
 It has a smoky blue/gray back, a milky blue pearl belly with hints of a pale chartreuse tail.
-Whether a crankbait, jerkbait or now in a skirt, chartreuse shad is a great all-around producer under a wide variety of water coloration, clarity and conditions.
+Whether on a crankbait, jerkbait, topwater or now in a skirt, chartreuse shad is a great all-around producer under a wide variety of water coloration, clarity and conditions.

 Chartreuse Shad Flash ~ Hole-In-One Skirt.
-New for 2009!
 The dorsal or top half of this skirt is a smoky green.
 The belly or bottom half is milky white pearl with a blue blush to it.
 Finished off with a swatch of sparkling chartreuse crystal tinsel strands.

 Chartreuse White Blend ~ Hole-In-One Skirt.
 Who says you can't breath new life into the old colors?
 This pattern breaks up and blends your traditional chartreuse white skirt in a way you've probably not seen it before.
 Please enjoy!